What We Do

-As Buckeye Forest Council and now BEN, we have worked for almost 25 years protecting Ohio’s native public forests, influencing policies and practices of our state and federal governments through grassroots organizing, media campaigns, and legal efforts.
+We have worked for almost twenty-five years protecting Ohio’s native public forests, influencing policies and practices of our state and federal governments through grassroots organizing, media campaigns, and legal efforts.
 With the onslaught of deep-shale drilling and horizontal hydraulic fracturing (fracking) in Ohio and escalating impacts on human and environmental health, we have expanded our focus beyond public forests to address these broader threats to human and environmental health.
-Our goal is to support clean energy solutions, forest protection, and climate stability by engaging and empowering citizens to create a voice in public discourse and the media for more protective policies and to influence decision makers to implement these policies.
+Our goal is to empower citizens to climate stability, support clean energy solutions, and forest protection.
+Climate stability can be obtained by engaging and empowering citizens to create a voice in public discourse and the media by issuing protective policies and by providing influence with decision-makers that will implement these policies.

-Activists and community leaders around eastern Ohio have depended on BFC for organizing support, data, technical information, and watchdogging of ODNR, known for lax regulation and enforcement, as Teresa Mills, as BEN’s fracking coordinator, has done since 2011.
+Activists and community leaders around eastern Ohio have depended on BEN for organizing support, data, technical information, and watchdogging of ODNR, known for lax regulation and enforcement, as Teresa Mills, as BEN’s program coordinator and past executive director, has done since 2011.
 We often work one-to-one with fledgling activists, supporting their outreach to activate others and linking them with other activists around the region.